Notice of Pre-AIA or AIA Status

 Regarding Claim 18

-FIG. 1 of Pan discloses a semiconductor memory device comprising: a plate electrode (107) on a semiconductor substrate (106); first electrodes (126) in a dielectric layer (112) covering the plate electrode and connected to the plate electrode; second electrodes (122) on the first electrodes; capacitor dielectric layers (124) between the first electrodes and the second electrodes, respectively; lower contact patterns (protrusion of 122) passing through a first interlayer insulating layer covering the first and second electrodes on the mold layer, the lower contact patterns connected to the second electrodes, respectively; active patterns (128) on the first interlayer insulating layer and having a lengthwise axis parallel to a top surface of the semiconductor substrate, each of the active patterns connected to a first pair of the lower contact patterns; word lines (132) extending in a first direction and crossing the active patterns on the first interlayer insulating layer; a ferroelectric layer (HfO2 130) between the word lines and the active patterns; upper contact patterns connected to the active patterns between the word lines; bit lines (138) extending in a second direction and crossing the word lines, the bit lines connected to the upper contact patterns (136); and shielding lines (between 138) extending in the second direction and respectively provided in regions between the bit lines.
+FIG. 1 of Pan discloses a semiconductor memory device comprising: a plate electrode (107) on a semiconductor substrate (106); first electrodes (126) in a dielectric layer (112) covering the plate electrode and connected to the plate electrode; second electrodes (122) on the first electrodes; capacitor dielectric layers (124) between the first electrodes and the second electrodes, respectively; lower contact patterns (protrusion of 122) passing through a first interlayer insulating layer covering the first and second electrodes on the mold layer, the lower contact patterns connected to the second electrodes, respectively; active patterns (128) on the first interlayer insulating layer and having a lengthwise axis parallel to a top surface of the semiconductor substrate, each of the active patterns connected to a first pair of the lower contact patterns; word lines (132) extending in a first direction and crossing a first portions of the active patterns on the first interlayer insulating layer; a ferroelectric layer (HfO2 130) between the word lines and the first portions of the active patterns; upper contact patterns (136) connected to second portions of the active patterns between the word lines; bit lines (138) extending in a second direction and crossing the word lines, the bit lines connected to the upper contact patterns; and shielding lines (between 138) extending in the second direction and respectively provided in regions between the bit lines.

 The limitation “mold” is considered to be a process or functional limitation.
 Even though product-by-process claims are limited by and defined by the process, determination of patentability is based on the product itself.
 The patentability of a product does not depend on its method of production.
 If the product in the product-by-process claim is the same as or obvious from a product of the prior art, the claim is unpatentable even though the prior product was made by a different process.”
 In re Thorpe, 777 F.2d 695, 698, 227 USPQ 964, 966 (Fed.
 Cir.
 1985), MPEP 2113.